 but I guess they didn't think that far ahead.

-fill them with sticks of dynamite, then they lit the fuses and
+of dynamite.
+Next, they lit the fuses and "ran like crazy"

-ran like crazy.
+as Dad recalled it.
 The blast, shot rock dust over 100' into the

-lots of water that had to be piped up the 100'
+lots of water that had to be piped up the 100' embankment

-the heat tapes would either fail and the pipes would
+in a while, the heat tapes would either fail and the pipes would

 Our Chugiak Neighbors